-The gallbladder should be scanned following a period of fasting (drinking clear fluids only) in order to distend it.
-It should be examined in at least two patient positions - for example supine, left side down decubitus, left posterior oblique and/or erect - in order to establish movement of any contents and to unfold the organ.
+The gallbladder should be scanned following a period of fasting (drinking clear fluids only) to aid distension.
+It should be examined in at least two patient positions, for example, supine, left side down decubitus, left posterior oblique and/or erect to establish movement of any contents and to unfold the organ.
 It is good practice to examine the gallbladder both along its long and transverse axes.